 Knee Ligament Injury: Symptoms, Treatment, and the Right Knee Support

 The cruciate ligaments in the knee joint consist of the anterior cruciate ligament (ACL) and the posterior cruciate ligament (PCL).
 These ligaments form an X in the knee joint and play a crucial role in the stability of the knee.
-A cruciate ligament injury occurs when one of these ligaments is damaged or torn, often associated with high-intensity sports or contact sports.
+A cruciate ligament injury occurs when one of these ligaments is damaged or torn, often in connection with high-intensity or contact sports, such as in an ACL injury (anterior cruciate ligament injury) .

 Anterior cruciate ligament injury: More common than posterior injuries and often linked to sudden movements or hyperextension of the knee.